Kevun1/hillsHacksWorkshop/pages/example2.md

 Let's design a program where a user can specify a direction, like north, south, east, or west, and then the turtle draws an arrow in that direction.

+*Give people time to solve on their own.
+Then explain solution below*

 First, we need to get user input of what direction they want the turtle to draw in.

 ```python